Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Numerical solution of the Navier-Cauchy equation

 \section{Numerical solution of the Navier-Cauchy equation}

 We divide the given time period $t \in \R_T$ into equidistant intervals and call the time steps $t_n = n \cdot \Delta t$.
 We choose a Cartesian grid (not necessarily uniform) so that the discrete boundary lies on the continuous boundary, see Figure \ref{fig:interpolation}.
 Using central finite differences of second order for the discretization of the Navier-Cauchy equation (\ref{eq:NavierCauchy}), we obtain an explicit numerical scheme.
+We have chosen finite difference for our proof-of-concept study.
+For future studies, we plan to use a more elaborated numerical method.

 We denote $x_{i,j}= ((x_1)_i,(x_2)_j)=(x_i,y_j)$, $(u_k)^n_{i,j} = u_k(t_n,x_{i,j}) $ for $k=1,2$, $\rho^0_{i,j} = \hat{\rho}(x_{i,j}) $, $\hat{v}^n_{i,j} = \hat{v}(t_n,x_{i,j})$, $\Delta x_i = x_{i+1}-x_i$ and $\Delta y_j = y_{j+1}-y_j$.
 Then the scheme reads exemplary for the first component $k=1$